-3. Spectral Measurements
+3. SPECTRAL MEASUREMENTS

-We are primarily interested in the broad $H\alpha$, $H\beta$, MgII, and CIV emission lines because these are the most frequently studied lines that are available over a wide range of redshifts.
-More importantly, they have been calibrated as virial black hole (BH) mass estimators (e.g., Vestergaard 2002; McLure & Jarvis 2002; McLure & Dunlop 2004; Greene & Ho 2005b; Vestergaard & Peterson 2006; McGill et al. 2008; Vestergaard & Osmer 2009; Wang et al. 2009b).
+We are primarily interested in the broad $H\alpha$ , $H\beta$ , MgII, and CIV emission lines because these are the most frequently studied lines that are available for a wide range of redshifts, and more importantly, have been calibrated as virial black hole (BH) mass estimators (e.g., Vestergaard 2002; McLure

+& Jarvis 2002; McLure & Dunlop 2004; Greene & Ho 2005b; Vestergaard & Peterson 2006; McGill et al. 2008; Vestergaard & Osmer 2009; Wang et al. 2009b).
+Measurements of other spectral lines will be reported in future updates of this value-added product.

-There are numerous studies of the statistical emission line properties of quasars relying either on direct measurements, or on spectral fits of the line profile (e.g., Boroson & Green 1992; Marziani et al. 1996; McLure & Jarvis 2002; Richards et al. 2002b; McLure & Dunlop 2004; Bachev et al. 2004; Dietrich & Hamann 2004; Baskin & Laor 2005; Kollmeier et al. 2006; Fine et al. 2006, 2008; Bonning et al. 2007; Salviander et al. 2007; Sulentic et al. 2007; Shen et al. 2008a,b; Hu et al. 2008a,b; Zamfir et al. 2010; Wang et al. 2009b; Wu et al. 2009; Dong et al. 2009b,a).
-For the same set of data, different studies sometimes report different results for certain measured quantities due to the different line-measurement techniques used in these studies.
+There are numerous studies of the statistical emission line properties of quasars relying either on direct measurements, or on spectral fits of the line profile (e.g., Boroson & Green 1992; Marziani et al. 1996; McLure & Jarvis 2002; Richards et al. 2002b; McLure & Dunlop 2004; Bachev et al. 2004; Dietrich & Hamann 2004; Baskin & Laor 2005; Kollmeier et al. 2006; Fine et al. 2006, 2008; Bonning et al. 2007; Salviander et al. 2007; Sulentic et al. 2007; Shen et al. 2008a,b; Hu et al. 2008a,b; Zamfir et al. 2009; Wang et al. 2009b; Wu et al. 2009; Dong et al. 2009b,a).
+For the same set of data, different studies sometimes report different results for certain measured quantities due to the different line-measure techniques used in these studies.
 Which method is preferred, however, depends on the nature of the problem under study.
-A classic example is measuring the full-width-at-half-maximum (FWHM) in estimating the BH mass using virial estimators, where the usual complications are: 1) how to subtract the continuum underneath the line; 2) how to treat
+A classic example is measuring the full-width-at-half-maximum (FWHM) in estimating the BH mass using virial estimators, where the usual complications are: 1) how to subtract the continuum underneath the line; 2) how to treat the narrow line component (especially for MgII and CIV); 2) how to measure the broad line profile.
+These choices crucially depend on the particular virial estimator calibrations used, e.g., new methods of FWHM measurements must be re-calibrated either against reverberation mapping masses or internally between different line estimators.
+On the other hand, different line-measure methods have different sensitivities to the quality of the spectra (spectral resolution and S/N), which introduce systematics when switching from high-quality to low-quality data (e.g., Denney et al. 2009).
+It is beyond our scope to fully settle these issues within the current study.